 - Abstract: The recent direction of unpaired image-to-image translation is on one hand very exciting as it alleviates the big burden in obtaining label-intensive pixel-to-pixel supervision, but it is on the other hand not fully satisfactory due to the presence of artifacts and degenerated transformations.
-In this paper, we take a manifold view of the problem by introducing a smoothness constraint over the sample graph to attain harmonic functions to enforce consistent mappings during the translation.
-We develop HarmonicGAN to learn bi-directional translations between the source and the target domain.
+In this paper, we take a manifold view of the problem by introducing a smoothness term over the sample graph to attain harmonic functions to enforce consistent mappings during the translation.
+We develop HarmonicGAN to learn bi-directional translations between the source and the target domains.
 With the help of similarity-consistency, the inherent self-consistency property of samples can be maintained.
 Distance metrics defined on two types of features including histogram and CNN are exploited.
-Under an identical problem setting as CycleGAN without additional manual inputs, HarmonicGAN demonstrates a significant qualitative and quantitative improvement over the state of the art, as well as improved interpretability.
+Under an identical problem setting as CycleGAN, without additional manual inputs and only at a small training-time cost, HarmonicGAN demonstrates a significant qualitative and quantitative improvement over the state of the art, as well as improved interpretability.
 We show experimental results in a number of applications including medical imaging, object transfiguration, and semantic labeling.
 We outperform the competing methods in all tasks, and for a medical imaging task in particular our method turns CycleGAN from a failure to a success, halving the mean-squared error, and generating images that radiologists prefer over competing methods in 95% of cases.

 - Keywords: unpaired image-to-image translation, cyclegan, smoothness constraint